 Since Swift is still considered fairly “new” in the scene, it continues to undergo updates and improvements.
 Having new versions as often as possible does not sit well with developers because it means additional expenses and a lot of time spent for migration.

 Both programming languages have strong and weak points, and both have proven that it can do the job well.
 The final decision is up to you.
-You just have to consider several factors such as the size of you iOS application development project, the schedule and timeline, your team of developers, and budget.
+Similar to Android app development, you just have to consider several factors such as the size of your iOS application development project, the schedule and timeline, your team of developers, and budget.